JoseManuelPS/Toolbox/README.md

 ## templates - v1.1

-Base templates for creating scripts on Python and Shell.
+Base templates for creating scripts for Python, Shell and Linux Services.